Last Updated on October 27, 2023 by Jade

 You must practice good oral hygiene throughout the process.
 This means that during the first day following the procedure, rinsing your mouth with warm salt water will be helpful.
 After the first day, you can gently brush your teeth.

 After receiving dental implants, recovery will include a degree of soreness and tenderness.
 These conditions will gradually disappear each day.
 If the pain increases, contact your dental professional.
 You should have received a prescription pain reliever and must take it as directed.
 Your face and location of the implants may swell slightly and that will also pass over the following few days.

 When Can I Go Back To Normal Activity?

-It depends on each individual.
-Some patients can go back to their daily routine on the same day as their surgery.
-Others require a day or more to fully reach that level of comfort.
-It is important to refrain from any type of vigorous activity for at least three days following the procedure.
+Each person’s experience varies.
+Some patients return to their daily routine on the same day they have their surgery.
+Others need a day or more to fully regain comfort.
+Refraining from any vigorous activity for at least three days after the procedure is important.

 How Long Before I Receive My Permanent Crowns?